-Before the procedure, the sample of semen goes through something called “sperm washing”, which leaves a very concentrated amount of sperm behind.
+Before the fertility treatment, the sample of semen goes through something called “sperm washing”, which leaves a very concentrated amount of sperm behind.

 3. Tubal cannulation

-This is a type of keyhole surgery that uses two tiny cameras (a hysteroscope and a laparoscope) to find the site of the blockage, which can then be cleared using a thin wire.
+This is a type of keyhole fertility surgery that uses two tiny cameras (a hysteroscope and a laparoscope) to find the site of the blockage, which can then be cleared using a thin wire.

 Tubal cannulation works well for small blockages at the end of the fallopian tube nearest your uterus.

 4. In vitro fertilization (IVF)

 Once you have enough mature eggs, they are retrieved and placed in a container with your partner’s/a donor’s sperm.

 Hopefully, the sperm will fertilize the eggs and then these fertilized eggs (or embryos) are left to grow for 3 to 5 days in the lab.

-After that, one or more embryos will be inserted into your uterus and – with a bit of luck – one of them will decide to set up home there for the next nine months!
+After that, one or more embryos will be inserted into your uterus, and (with a bit of luck) one of them will decide to set up home there for the next nine months!